Create Backup Schedule

 If a local archive volume runs out of free space, expired backups will be automatically deleted.
 Expired remote archive volumes will not be deleted by this function.

-A common backup schedule is a weekly backup with an expiration of 10 days and incremental backups Monday - Saturday with an expiration of 3 days.
+A common backup schedule is a weekly backup with an expiration of 10 days and incremental backups Monday - Saturday with an expiration time of 3 days.
 To set up this configuration, create two backup schedules.
 For example:

 Verification